benoitries/netlogo-to-messir/input-persona/PSN_3_MessirUCIConceptsMapper-v3.md

 - Input event example: System → `Coordinator` `ieAcknowledge(reportId)`

 Anti-patterns to avoid:
-- Forcer l'utilisation d'acteurs iCrash quand le domaine cible ne correspond pas
+- Forcing the use of iCrash actors when the target domain does not match
-- Dériver des événements d'implémentation (UI, threads) au lieu d'interactions métier
+- Deriving events from implementation details (UI, threads) instead of business interactions

 **Actor/Event Structure**
 Output must include: